nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 If there are changes to the data file that makes its format invalid, CSBook will discard all data and start with an empty data file on the next run.
 </div>

+**:warning: Do not intentionally change the data file in order to restart CSBook afresh with an empty data file.
+You should use the
+`clear` command instead if you want to clear all currently stored data.**

 ### Student management features

 **:information_source: Listed in this section are all the features and commands related to